-Taking a look at United States of America for instance, in the year 2000, Melinda and Bill gates gave $210 Million for sponsoring postgraduate students who wanted to study in University of Cambridge.
-The surprising thing is that this husband and wife gave the money for assisting postgraduate students outside United Kingdom.
+Taking a look at the United States of America for instance, in the year 2000, Melinda and Bill's Gates gave $210 Million for sponsoring postgraduate students who wanted to study in University of Cambridge.
+The surprising thing is that this husband and wife gave the money for assisting postgraduate students outside the United Kingdom.
 Also, Melinda and Bill Gates once gave $20 Million to Duke University to enhance the university's study by Launching Program Expanding Interdisciplinary Teaching and Research.
-There are many support received from rich individuals from many parts of different countries in terms of sponsorship but this is rarely obtainable from Nigerian rich men.
+There is much support received from rich individuals from many parts of different countries in terms of sponsorship but this is rarely obtainable from Nigerian rich men.
 Capable hands in Nigeria should work together and assist education sector.

 Corruption retards Nigeria Education

 It is a pity that Nigeria is one of the most corrupt countries in the world according to the 2013 Transparency International ranking on corruption.
 The body ranked Nigeria 8th most corrupt country in the world.
-Corruption is not a new thing in the country as many take it as normal thing.
+Corruption is not a new thing in the country as many see it as normal.
 Corruption is included as one of the causes of downfalls in Nigerian education sector because it affects educational institutions in the country.

-How do the heads in different universities in the country handle the money issued to them for upgrading of the individual schools in the country?
-It is shameful that some headmasters and headmistresses use the fund issued to nursery, primary, and secondary schools, by state and Federal governments for their (headmasters and headmistresses) selfish interest.
+How do the heads of different universities in the country handle the money issued to them for the upgrading of the individual schools in the country?
+It is shameful that some headmasters and headmistresses use the fund issued to the nursery, primary, and secondary schools, by state and Federal governments for their (headmasters and headmistresses) selfish interest.
 When those who are given the money to take care of the schools are corrupt, what is the way forward?
-The case of vice Chancellors and rectors in universities and polytechnics respectively is the worst.
+The case of Vice-Chancellors and Rectors in universities and polytechnics respectively is the worst.
 These 'unfaithful caretakers' use the opportunity given to them as a means of embezzling the universities fund.
 Instead of showing mercy to the poor students by using universities money in upgrading system, they find joy in adopting the method of 'I do not care'.

 Teachers and Lecturers weaknesses as a Factor that affects Nigeria Education

 How can a country move forward without quality education?
-This write-up is on the problem with Nigeria education.
+This write-up is the problem with Nigeria education.
 The education sector of Nigeria is weak.
-Government, Universities and individuals should play good part to enhance quality education in Nigeria.
+Government, Universities, and individuals should play a good part to enhance quality education in Nigeria.
 If we continue to leave the responsibility to the government alone, we may not achieve much in the sector.